ASquirrelsTail/issue-tracker/README.md

 ### Acknowledgements

 [This answer](https://stackoverflow.com/a/49129560) to why queryset comparison assertions were failing in tests was a lifesaver.
+[This answer](https://stackoverflow.com/a/27315856) on setting a class based view to CSRF exmpt helped get the Stripe webhooks working.